topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 ; Bit0 - bit3 of $43B8 is the table index.
 ; Data will be fetched two times.
 Once before and once after the 'spiral fill' animation.
-; The double call is really a side effect of always going through ; `GameState = 2` on every level entry, including “levels” that are only the spiral transition.
+; The double call is really a side effect of always going through ; `GameState = 2` on every level entry, including "levels" that are only the spiral transition.
 ; So the first fetch is needless.
-; They did not special-case “skip global init until after spiral.”
+; They did not special-case “skip global init until after spiral."
 ; $05A0 should be $CC but it was never fixed and has no side effect.
 T0598:
 0598: A8 A8     ;init values for 1st alien wave (pointer to $05A8, $05A8)